ilianoKokoro/umihi-music/README.md

 -   Play your YouTube / YT Music playlists
 -   No ads
 -   Lightweight and fast
--   Clean Material You design
+-   Clean Material Expressive design
 -   Optimized for modern Android devices

 ### Future features (In development)

 -   [ ] Download playlists for offline use
--   [ ] Miniplayer
 -   [ ] Translations to other languages

 ---